SuzannAdams/boba_frontend/README.md

 ## Technologies Used:

 The technologies used for Boba Hour is React JSX, React Bootstrap and Axios.
 CSS Grid and Flexbox were also used to style the pages.
+The dependencies used are: axios bootstrap enzyme enzyme-adapter-react-16 react react-bootstrap react-dom react-router react-router-dom react-scripts

 ## Getting Started/Installation: